ALib C++ Library

 182/// The flag is therefore tested only in derived plug-in \alib{expressions;plugins::Arithmetics}.

-183/// In other words: to allow for example operator <c>'&'</c> to be used as an alias for operator
+183/// In other words: to allow, for example, operator <c>'&'</c> to be used as an alias for operator

 184/// <c>'&&'</c> defined on custom types, this has to be explicitly added as a set alias definitions